yasharthb/Parallel-Computing/Assignment2/README.md

 * **MPI_Alltoallv** <br>
 For most configurations, we do not achieve any improvement and the performance of the modified Alltoallv is worse than the default call.
 This shows that the library algorithm for MPI_AlltoAllv performs better than mutiple MPI_Gatherv calls for each rank.

+Overall, we observe that for MPI_BCast, MPI_Reduce, and MPI_Gather, the modified implementations perform better than the default.
+This shows that reducing the number of inter-switch MPI calls made by processes can improve performance since inter-switch communication is more costly due to higher distance between nodes and more network congestion.
+For MPI_AlltoAllv, the modified implementation performs worse than the default.
+This maybe due to increase number of MPI calls from each rank which outweigh the improvement from combining the calls made by processes on the same node.

 ## Issues faced
 The number of configurations and executions for each requires a long time to run.
 Network uncertainities, such as nodes becoming unreachable during the script execution, can cause the script to get stuck.
 Hence, to collect the complete data, we needed to run the main script (run.sh) multiple times.

 ### Box Plots
+* **MPI_Bcast** <br>
 ![MPI_BCast](plot_Bcast.jpg)

+* **MPI_Reduce** <br>
 ![MPI_Reduce](plot_Reduce.jpg)

+* **MPI_Gather** <br>
 ![MPI_Gather](plot_Gather.jpg)

+* **MPI_Alltoallv** <br>
 ![MPI_AlltoAllv](plot_Alltoallv.jpg)